|Major Groups > Boletes > Boletus innixus|

 [ Basidiomycota > Boletales > Boletaceae > Boletus . . . ]

 by Michael Kuo

-Pore Surface: Bright yellow; not bruising; with 1-3 pores per mm when young, but pores up to 2 mm across in age; tubes to 1 cm deep.
+Pore Surface: Bright yellow; not bruising; 1–2 angular pores per mm at maturity; tubes to 10 mm deep.

 Odor and Taste: Not distinctive.